Bay Boats versus Flats Boats

 draft and because I am a large person and so are

 many of my clients stability.
-I chose the Lake
+In the height of my career I chose the Lake

 and Bay 20 Ft Boca Grand.
 In my opinion it is